adarsh-sng/dsa-tracker/readme.md

 - Track progress on LeetCode, CodeChef, and Codeforces
 - Set and monitor weekly goals
-- Clean CLI interface built with React and Ink
+- Clean CLI interface built with React and Ink (not responsive yet)

 🚧 **Planned Features:**